Corey Graham: College career

 Graham attended the University of New Hampshire, where he played for the New Hampshire Wildcats football team.
+He later earned Master of Business Administration from Kelley School of Business at Indiana University Bloomington.

 Professional career

 Chicago Bears

-The Chicago Bears selected Graham in the fifth round (168th overall) of the 2007 NFL Draft.
+The Chicago Bears selected Graham in the fifth round (168th overall) of the 2007 NFL draft.
 He was the 17th cornerback drafted in 2007.

 On May 22, 2007, the Chicago Bears signed Graham to a four-year, $1.81 million contract that included a signing bonus of $149,500.

 In 2008, Graham started at cornerback alongside longtime Bear Charles Tillman.
-Graham registered his first career interception on October 19, 2008 off of Minnesota Vikings quarterback Gus Frerotte.
+Graham registered his first career interception on October 19, 2008, off of Minnesota Vikings quarterback Gus Frerotte.
 Graham also recorded 91 tackles in the 2008 season.

 Graham was selected to his first Pro Bowl in 2011 after a season in which he recorded 16 total tackles, deflected three passes, forced a fumble, and caught three interceptions.

 Baltimore Ravens

 Graham signed with the Baltimore Ravens on March 23, 2012.
 Graham said that upon signing with the Ravens, he looked to see more time on defense, as well as continuing his solid special teams play.

 Graham had a limited role on defense at first, but injuries to Lardarius Webb and Jimmy Smith helped earn him more playing time.